Judas Priest: Legacy and influence

 Judas Priest have influenced a great deal of metal music since the late 1970s.
 The band's popularity and status as one of the exemplary and influential heavy metal bands has earned them the nickname "Metal Gods" from their song of the same name.
-They were ranked by MTV as the second "Greatest Metal Band" of all time (after Black Sabbath), and VH1 named them the 78th greatest artist of all time in 2010.
-They were nominated for induction into the Rock and Roll Hall of Fame in 2018, but were passed over despite placing among the top five fan-voted nominees.
-In May 2022, it was announced that the band were to be among the 2022 inductee class for the Rock and Roll Hall of Fame.
+AllMusic described them as one of the most influential heavy metal bands of all time, and the one that spearheaded the New Wave of British Heavy Metal.
+They were ranked by MTV as the second "Greatest Metal Band" of all time (after Black Sabbath), VH1 named them the 78th greatest artist of all time in 2010, and Loudwire ranked them the fourth best metal band in 2016.

 The band have sold over 50 million albums, including eleven top 30 albums in the United Kingdom.
 In the United States, the band had eleven consecutive albums to be certified gold, platinum or higher by the RIAA, starting with 1977's Sin After Sin.

 Several metal bands have named themselves after classic era Judas Priest songs and albums, including Sinner, Exciter, Running Wild, Steeler and Tyrant.

-Judas Priest's music has been cited as both influential and inspirational to many bands, including Accept, Annihilator, Anthrax, Cannibal Corpse, Dark Angel, Death, Death Angel, Def Leppard, Destruction, Dokken, Dream Theater, Exciter, Exodus, Fates Warning, Flotsam and Jetsam, Heathen, Helloween, Iced Earth, Iron Maiden, Kreator, Megadeth, Mercyful Fate, Metal Church, Metallica, Mötley Crüe, Nuclear Assault, Obituary, Onslaught, Overkill, Pantera, Possessed, Queensrÿche, Sacrifice, Savatage, Saxon, Sepultura, Skid Row, Slayer, Sodom, Testament, Twisted Sister, Venom, Voivod, and W.A.S.P.
+Judas Priest's music has been cited as both influential and inspirational to many bands, including Accept, Annihilator, Anthrax, Cannibal Corpse, Dark Angel, Death, Death Angel, Def Leppard, Destruction, Dokken, Dream Theater, Exodus, Fates Warning, Flotsam and Jetsam, Heathen, Helloween, Iced Earth, Iron Maiden, Kreator, Megadeth, Mercyful Fate, Metal Church, Metallica, Mötley Crüe, Nuclear Assault, Obituary, Onslaught, Overkill, Pantera, Possessed, Queensrÿche, Sacrifice, Savatage, Saxon, Sepultura, Skid Row, Slayer, Sodom, Testament, Twisted Sister, Venom, Voivod, and W.A.S.P.